-Our new site, art.findlays.net showcases work by Kate, Tim, Andrew and Jill.
+Our family site, art.findlays.net showcases work by Kate, Tim, Andrew and Jill.

 We run a datalogger on the Sonning-to-Shiplake reach of the river Thames.
 It records river level, and also river and air temperatures.
 This is particulary interesting in times of flood.